My Chef’s Apron

 • Cinnamon Powder: Adds a natural, subtle, sweet taste that pairs well with the chocolate flavor.

 • Canned coconut milk: Adds a delicious creaminess.
 You can use full-fat coconut milk or go for light coconut milk if preferred.
-Use leftovers to make more of the chia pudding base or nice cream.
+Use leftovers to make nice cream.

 • Overnight chia seed pudding: I use ½ cup for 2 servings, but you can add less or more.
 It's the main ingredient and has to be prepped in advance.